 Drone regulations in Portugal

-Picturesque landscapes with idyllic, dream-like beaches, rugged cliffs and green mountains – the diverse country in the west of the Iberian Peninsula offers many great locations and good conditions for drone pilots.
-In this article, you will find all the information you need to know for a trip to Portugal with a drone.
+Picturesque landscapes with idyllic, dream-like beaches, rugged cliffs and green mountains – the diverse country in the west of the Iberian Peninsula offers many great locations for drone pilots.
+In this article, you will find all the information you need to know for a trip to Portugal with your drone.

 Further rules for drone pilots in Portugal